• Skip to main content

 After The Team Selection: Now What?

 One word: Waivers.
 The waivers are the trenches of fantasy football.
-Every week there will be a new period for waivers where managers can make their bids at the unowned free agent pool.
+Every week, there will be a new period for waivers where managers can make their bids at the unowned free agent pool.

 There are three primary ways that leagues will set up their waivers.
-No one is necessarily better than any other, but it is important to check what method your commissioner has chosen so that you know what to expect when the time comes.
+No one is necessarily better than any other, but it is essential to check what method your commissioner has chosen so that you know what to expect when the time comes.

 Types of Waivers (#1): Weekly Reset